I admit it. I’m a goals junkie.

 2018 is here.
 Will it be a better year than 2017?
 I don’t know.
 But I do know this: I’m living my days the way I want to live my life.
 And that’s something.

-Art: Salvation by the incredible Natsuki Otani.
+Art by Natsuki Otani.